wkhattak/Extended-Kalman-Filters/README.md

 ## Usage

 Follow the build instructions above.
 Once the program is running, start the simulator. you should see a *connected!!!* message upon successful connection between the simulator and the c++ program.
 Hit the *Start button*.
-The output should be same as shown [here][RMSE].
+The output should be same as shown ![here][RMSE].

 ## Output Data Visualizations